 And yet, who exactly is seeing and managing these different capacities?
 Often no one.

 Surely, there is a better way.

-So, what if we could actually get a holistic end to end view of our supply chain?
+So, what if we could actually get a holistic end-to-end view of our supply chain?
 Would that solve the issue?
-And how do we ensure that this just doesn’t become another failed vision or mission that was simply too big, too far fetched or too ideal for anyone to connect it with the reality of their current position?
-(Which in turn, ensure that the changes and benefits remain in place even when the key leaders of the change initiative were promoted or moved).
+And how do we ensure that this just doesn’t become another failed vision or mission that was simply too big, too far fetched or too ideal for anyone to connect with the reality of their current position?
+(Which in turn, ensure that the changes and benefits remain in place even when the key leaders of the change initiative were promoted or moved.)

 These are very important questions to ask (and not simply because they touch the issues of visibility).
 When an organization’s leaders (no matter where in the organisation they reside) can unanimously see the big picture, they can also see opportunities to drive value which are not too narrowly focused on reducing costs.

 In our supply chains, every industry has varying levels of cash and costs that needs more than siloed calculations to measure.
 Truly accurate calculations are those that can work on reducing cash and costs but still stay in line with the optimal operation of the supply chain (while also ensuring that it maintains its focus on the customer).

 Procurement, for example, has often been the process that many chief executives look to to reduce the costs in their supply chain, because everyone understands that if we can buy better we can save!
 But in a recent report by the Hackett Group, there are signs indicating that this is about to change.
 It won’t be about just reducing costs but leveraging the power of process automation, big data and advanced analytics to make choices that have a wider, more positive effects on the SC.